-Terms for Module Delivery Term 1 Term 2 Term 3 Long-thin Delivery over more than one Term Term 1 - Term 2 Term 2 - Term 3 Term 3 - Term 1
+Dumfri es London Other (specify) Paisley Terms for Module Delivery Term 1 \boxtimes Term 2 Term 3 Long-thin Delivery over more than one Term Term 1 - Term 2 Term 2 - Term 3 Term 3 - Term 1

-Lear ning Outcomes L1 Recognise and be able to critically assess their experience of developing and using the foreign language in a real work situation.
-L2 Recognise and be able to critically assess their development of essential generic employability skills and attributes within a real work situation.
-L3 Analyse elements of work experience relating to themes and issues pertinent to their academic study.
+Lear ning Outcomes L1 Recognise and be able to critically assess their experience of developing and using the English language in a real work situation and be able to articulate this to others using the English language; L2 Recognise and be able to critically assess their development of essential generic employability skills and attributes within a real work situation and be able to articulate this development to others using the English language; L3 Analyse elements of work experience relating to themes and issues pertinent to their academic study and be able to articulate this to others using the English language.
 L4 L5

-Employability Skill Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and SCQF9 Understanding (K and U) Understanding grammatical concepts of the modern foreign language approaching the C1 level of the Common European framework.
-Acquiring some knowledge of contemporary social and cultural issues of the relevant foreign country.
-Practice: Applied SCQF9 Knowledge and Understanding Using the modern foreign language skills approaching the C1 level of the Common European framework orally and in writing relevant to the workplace.
-Generic SCQF9 Cognitive skills Exploring and undertaking critical analysis, evaluation and /or synthesis of some aspects of contemporary social and cultural issues pertinent to the relevant foreign country.
-Communication, SCQF9 ICT and Numeracy Skills Communicating effectively in social and work contexts using the modern foreign language.
-Autonomy, SCQF9 Accountability and Working with Working effectively individually or in teams and meeting deadlines Others Exercising autonomy, flexibility and initiative by working in an unfamiliar area and culture.
+Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and SCQF9 Understanding (K and U) Understanding grammatical concepts of the English language approaching the C1 lower level of the Common European framework (CEFR) Acquiring some knowledge of contemporary social and educational issues of an English speaking country.
+Practice: Applied SCQF 9 Knowledge and Understanding Using the English language skills approaching the C1 level of the Common framework orally and in writing relevant to the workplace Generic SCQF9 Cognitive skills Exploring and undertaking critical analysis, evaluation and/or synthesis of some aspects of contemporary social and educational issues relevant to the work experience.
+Communication, SCQF 9 ICT and Numeracy Skills Communicating effectively in social ,cultural and educational contexts using the English language; Autonomy, SCQF9 Accountability and Working with Working effectively individually or in teams and meeting deadlines.
+Others Exercising autonomy, flexibility and initiative by working in an unfamiliar education system and culture.

-Prerequisites Module Code Module Title Other
+Prerequisites Module Code Module Title

+Other Other

-Passed all modules in programme n first two years of relevant university Co-requisites Module Code Module Title N/A
+Passed all modules in programme Passed all modules in first two years of relevant university programme

+Co-requisites Module Code Module Title N/A